LevelBlue Completes Acquisition of Trustwave to Form the World's Largest Pure-Play MSSP. Learn More

 • In version 8.X: HKEY_LOCAL_MACHINE\SOFTWARE\Trustwave\Secure Email Gateway\Default\Receiver

-• For full details of the location for each product version, see article Q10832.
+• For information about the registry location for each version, see article Q10832.

 This registry entry sets a limit on the receipt of SMTP and ESMTP messages.